chpatola/election_nlp/README.md

 conda activate <env>
 ```

+4. Set your base path at line 7 in predict_model.py

-4. Run the code from the file predict_model.py.
+5. Run the code from the file predict_model.py.

   ```
   python predict_model.py
   ```
-5. The programme will print some output of the analysis but you will also find results in the reports folder: https://github.com/chpatola/election_nlp/tree/master/reports
+6. The programme will print some output of the analysis but you will also find results in the reports folder: https://github.com/chpatola/election_nlp/tree/master/reports